homieiot/convention/convention.md

 Homie requires the last will (LWT) to set the `homie` / `device ID` / `$state` attribute to the value **`lost`**, see [Device Lifecycle](#device-lifecycle).
 As a consequence a new MQTT connection to the broker is required per published device.

+### Empty string values

+MQTT will treat an empty string payload as a "delete" instruction for the topic.
+Therefor an empty string value is represented by a single 0 byte string.

+The empty string (passed as an MQTT payload) can only occur in 2 places;

+- `homie5` / `device ID` / `node ID` / `property ID`; reported property values (for string types)
+- `homie5` / `device ID` / `node ID` / `property ID` / `set`; the topic to set properties (of string types)

+This convention specifies no way to represent an actual value of a single 0 byte.
+If a device needs this, then it should provide for an escape mechanism on application level.

 ### Payload

 - Every MQTT message payload MUST be sent as a UTF-8 encoded string